Section-A (1 mark each)

 - Cytokinin-barrier- Cytokinin barriers are glycoproteins which protect the non-infected cells from further viral infection.
 Interferons are cytokinin barriers.

 Q.9.
-Name the microbes that help production of the following products commercially.
+Name the microbes that help the production of the following products commercially.

 - Citric acid

 Q.10.
 List four benefits to human life by eliminating the use of CFCs.